New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Main Results

 Finally, recursion \eqref{eq:an-recursion} gives

 contradicting $d_{j_k+1} > \bar a/2$.
 Hence $\bar a=0$ and $\limsup d_k=0$.

 Combining both steps, we conclude that $\liminf d_k = \limsup d_k = 0$, and therefore $d_k\to0$. \end{proof}

+\begin{remark} We note that Lemma \ref{lem:gamma-an-zero} shares a conceptual similarity with Lemma 2.3 of \cite{wang2026improvement}.
+In particular, condition \eqref{eq:gammaimplication} acts as the precise analogue of condition (a4) in \cite[Lemma 2.3]{wang2026improvement}.
+Both results circumvent the traditional assumption of summability for the descent terms ($\nu_k$ in our case, and $c_n$ in theirs).
+Instead, both lemmas utilize a similar implication mechanism where the convergence of a descent indicator to zero along a subsequence forces the desired asymptotic behavior of the sequence. \end{remark}

 We now establish the basic qualitative result: under Assumption~\ref{ass:T} and standard stepsize conditions, the Halpern sequence converges strongly to the best approximation point in~\(S\).
-This theorem is the analogue, in our error-bound framework, of the classical strong convergence results for Halpern iteration with nonexpansive operators (see, e.g., \cite{wittmann1992approximation, khatibzadehRanjbar2015halpern}).
-Here, the fixed-point property \(\Fix(T)=S\) is not postulated a priori but rather deduced from the local decrease inequality~\eqref{eq:assT}, and the limit point is identified explicitly as the metric projection \(P_S(x)\) of the anchor \(x\).
+This theorem is the analogue of the classical strong convergence results for Halpern iteration with nonexpansive operators; see, e.g., \cite{wittmann1992approximation,khatibzadehRanjbar2015halpern}.
+Here, the fixed-point property \(\Fix(T)=S\) is not postulated a priori but deduced from the local decrease inequality~\eqref{eq:assT}, and the limit point is identified explicitly as the metric projection \(P_S(x)\) of the anchor \(x\).

 \begin{theorem} Let $U_i$ be finitely many closed convex sets in $\RR^n$ and let $S := \bigcap_i U_i \neq \varnothing$.
 Suppose $T : \RR^n \to \RR^n$ satisfies Assumption~\ref{ass:T}.
 Let $(\alpha_k)\subset[0,1]$ satisfy $\alpha_k\to0$ and $\sum_k \alpha_k=\infty$.
 Given $x\in\RR^n$, define the Halpern iteration